 - Evil Brit: He has a Core Worlds accent, since Kuat is a Core World.

-- Final Boss: A dogfight against him marks the end of the main campaign, and the Resurrection DLC ends with a Cutscene Boss confrontation against him 30 years later.
+- Final Boss: A dogfight against him in a TIE Interceptor marks the end of the main campaign, and the Resurrection DLC ends with a Cutscene Boss confrontation against him 30 years later.

 - Freudian Excuse: His family was made up of Imperials and they were killed by rebels.
 The Empire is all he's ever known and has left.